medgift/scale_covariant_pruning/README.md

-# scale_covariant_pruning
-Interpretable Pruning of CNNs for Scale-Covariant Features in Medical Imaging
+#Interpretable Pruning of CNNs for Scale-Covariant Features in Medical Imaging